mollerse/frp-article/article.md

 theories to other environments that share the same characteristics as user interfaces.

-By using the FRP style of programming we are able to instansiate datatypes, which can represent a value that can change at varying times, and compose these datatypes using functional composition.
-Because all our combinators are pure and the datatypes are immutable we only need to instansiate each representation once, the same goes for composed datatypes.
+By using the FRP style of programming we are able to instantiate datatypes, which can represent a value that can change at varying times, and compose these datatypes using functional composition.
+Because all our combinators are pure and the datatypes are immutable we only need to instantiate each representation once, the same goes for composed datatypes.
 This lends itself extremely well to code-reuse.